-All of the ecommerce platforms that scored in the top 3 positions of this study (Magento, WooCommerce & Shopify) should be a pretty safe bet for most small to medium-sized ecommerce businesses.
+All of the ecommerce platforms that scored in the top 3 positions of this study (Shopify, Magento & WooCommerce) should be a pretty safe bet for most small to medium-sized ecommerce businesses.
+Click here if you want to explore more Shopify alternatives.
 If you’re using one of the other platforms and you’d like to switch to a more modern and well-optimized solution, Shopify makes it easy for to do it by walking you through the process.

 My personal preference would be to use a well-supported, self-hosted, customisable, open-source solution such as WooCommerce which offers a wide range of free or low cost add-ons.